tmess567/blog-tusharm-hugo/content/post/python-dev-stack.md

 ## Developing in Cloud

-Kaggle allows me to write python in a browser while documenting things around my code in markdown.
-This can help me better explain the code to the user.

-This is useful in cases like when my sister wanted some data manipulation scripts.
-I could've written a python script in vim and shared it, but it wouldn't make sense to her and even I would be confused later when I might want to revisit this (I'm learning a lot of new stuff and need to reference a lot of tricks to do things in python).

 https://www.kaggle.com/tusharm567

 As an added advantage, I get direct access to loads of public datasets to play and sharpen my skills on.